Roger-Takeshita/Ruby_On_Rails_Buffer/README.md

       </div>
       <%= form.button "Schedule", class: "btn btn-primary" %>
       <% if form.object.persisted? %>
-          <%= button_to "Delete", form.object, method: :delete, data: { confirm: "Are you sure you want to delete this tweet?" }, class: "btn  btn-outline-danger" %>
+          <%= link_to "Delete", form.object, method: :delete, data: { confirm: "Are you sure you want to delete this tweet?" }, class: "btn  btn-outline-danger" %>
       <% end %>
   <% end %>
 ```